bjamturley/MedSchoolAtlas/Biochemistry/PDC and KREBS (TCA).md

 ### 7. Malate (4C)
 Hydration of alkene double bond.
 ### 8. Oxaloacetate (4C)
 Oxidation step.
-Although the free energy of this reaction is not favorable (dG = 29.7 kJ/mol), the small amount of OAA available is a strong driver of the reaction to the right under normal conditions.
+Although the [[Fuel Metabolism Primer|free energy]] of this reaction is not favorable (dG = 29.7 kJ/mol), the small amount of OAA available is a strong driver of the reaction to the right under normal conditions.
 ## Final products:
 - 3 NADH
 - 1 FADH2